 As Walz continues to make his case to the American people, his former students are confident that the qualities that made him a great teacher will also make him a great vice president.
 “He ultimately dedicated his life to helping other people in one way, shape, or form,” Fredrickson reflects.
 “And he’s done it and succeeded at it in a variety of ways.”

-In many ways, Walz’s story is a testament to a dedicated educator’s impact.
-His former students are living proof of the difference he made in their lives, and as they watch him step into this new role, they are reminded of the lessons he taught them—lessons about kindness, understanding others, and the power of one person to make a difference.
+In many ways, Walz’s story is proof of the impact of dedicated educators.
+His former students are living examples of the difference he made in their lives, and as they watch him step into this new role, they are reminded of the lessons he taught them—lessons about kindness, understanding others, and the power of one person to make a difference.

 As the country gets to know Tim Walz, those who knew him first are confident that he will bring the same dedication, empathy, and open-mindedness to his role as vice president that he brought to the classroom.
 And as Fredrickson summed it up: “He’s just Mr. Walz.”